east of woodley - sample

 Not put off, Tom said, ‘I do apologise for the intrusion, Miss Woodley.
 I promise not to occupy any more of your day than necessary.’
 He lowered his voice and pressed, ‘I assure you what I wish to discuss is of grave importance.’

 ‘I have makan and an afternoon’s shopping with an old friend.
 I’ve missed the poor dear, and we’d arranged our outing ages ago!’
-It was untrue, but she figured stretching the truth wouldn’t hurt.
+It was untrue, but she figured stretching the truth won’t hurt.

-Makan?’
+‘Makan?’
 The recent arrival raised an eyebrow, unsure what the term meant.

-Tiffin… light lunch… you know…?
+‘Tiffin… light lunch… you know…?
 Munchies.’

 ‘Ahh……,’ he breathed in comprehension.
 ‘You must mean with Miss Patricia Ashton, the nurse, and a distant relation of Lady Thomas and the noble house of Montgomery.
 You’d both attended St Nicholas in Victoria Street, I gather?’
-With a knowing grin, Tom quipped, ‘The nuns would have given you hell, or was it the reverse?’
+With a knowing grin, Tom quipped, ‘The nuns would have given you hell.
+Or was it the reverse?’

 ‘With regret, I haven’t had the pleasure of meeting Miss Ashton, but I am familiar with her brother.
 Guy and I were both Oxford Blues.
-Rugger, of course,’ he said, as though the varsity award existed solely for rugby.
+Rugger, of course,’ he said, as though the illustrious varsity award existed solely for rugby.

-‘Splendid.
+‘Splendid!
 That’s settled then.’
-Tom excused himself and retreated outside to brief his driver.
-He returned in a jiffy and ushered her by the arm.
-‘Now then, how about a drink?
-I’m parched, so let’s chat at the Long Bar.
-Mite early, I realise, but could I tempt you with a Singapore Sling or gin pahit?
-After all, we’re in the celebrated Raffles.’
-Both were renowned local gin cocktails.
+Tom excused himself, retreated outside, reappearing in a jiffy before taking her by the arm.
+‘Care for a drink?
+Mite early, I realise, but could I tempt you with a Singapore Sling or gin pahit in the Long Bar?’ he jabbered brightly, referring to the fashionable local gin cocktails.
+‘After all, we are in the celebrated Raffles.’

 ‘Mr Bradshaw, would you…’